 Figure 2 Framework of AI applications in healthcare delivery and therapeutic development.

-The above categorizing applications of AI solutions framework helps determine what regulatory considerations are applicable and how to implement such considerations.
+The abovecategorisation helps determine what regulatory considerations are applicable and how to implement such considerations.
 This is mainly due to the fact that regulatory considerations may vary depending on a number of factors.
-This publication articulates in the remaining sections these specific regulatory considerations, as well as, their factors, and discusses the topic areas relevant to all stakeholders in the current AI for health ecosystem.
+This publication articulates in the remaining sections these specific regulatory considerations, as well as their factors, and discusses the topic areas relevant to all stakeholders in the current AI for health ecosystem.

 Topic Areas of Regulatory Considerations

 As mentioned previously, AI solutions may be utilized across all aspects of healthcare and therapeutic development.
 Regardless of the AI solution application category, regulators are keen not only to ensure that the AI solutions are safe and effective for intended use, but also that such promising tools reach those who need them as fast as possible.
-Dialogue between developers and regulators is highly advised as the community at large is continuing to establish a common understanding around the use of the AI solutions in health.
-The following are some of the fundamental regulatory considerations topic areas that can be relevant to all stakeholders participating in the AI for health ecosystem.
+Dialogue between developers and regulators is highly advised as the community at large is continuing to establish a common understanding around the use of the AI solutions in health. .

+An extensive literature review, which included current guidelines, allowed the identification of a list of topic areas of regulatory considerations for the use of AI in healthcare and therapeutic development.
+At its first meeting, the WG-RC discussed the proposed topic areas and agreed to focus its deliverable on the six key areas discussed below.
+The working group divided into subgroups composed of subject matter experts to draft a section oon each topic area.
+The WG-RC would like to highlight that this is not a fully inclusive list of key considerations and hopes that this list will serve as a starting point for future deliberations and subsequent updates.

 Table 1 Six Key Topic Areas of Regulatory Considerations.